umershaikh123/moralis-x-filecoin-frontend/README.md

  Me - umershaikh123 (Project Lead )

  * Desribed the technical working of the project
- * Made all the designs from scratch
+ * Made all the designs from scratch (link above )
- * Wrote the entire smart Contract , added chainlink keepers logic , NFT mint logic , soul bound NFT contract.
+ * Wrote the entire complete smart Contract from scratch
+ * Added chainlink keepers logic
+ * NFT mint logic
+ * Soul bound NFT contract.
  * Fix errors in smart Contract
  * Used Web3.Storage on Front end
  * Used NFT.Storage on Front end
- * Fix and Polished the front end code.
+ * Fixed and Polished the front end code.

  <br/>